Rivian Automotive Inc (RIVN) Shares Down Despite Recent Market Volatility - News Heater

 RIVN’s Market Performance

-RIVN stock saw an increase of -8.42% in the past week, with a monthly gain of 26.82% and a quarterly increase of -10.16%.
-The volatility ratio for the week is 3.97%, and the volatility levels for the last 30 days are 5.71% for Rivian Automotive Inc (RIVN).
-The simple moving average for the last 20 days is 0.18% for RIVN’s stock, with a simple moving average of 15.33% for the last 200 days.
+RIVN stock saw an increase of -18.95% in the past week, with a monthly gain of 9.59% and a quarterly increase of 4.43%.
+The volatility ratio for the week is 4.66%, and the volatility levels for the last 30 days are 5.57% for Rivian Automotive Inc (RIVN).
+The simple moving average for the past 20 days is -11.68% for RIVN’s stock, with a 2.93% simple moving average for the past 200 days.

 Insider Trading